Full publication list at Google Scholar.

 Yunzhe Li, Yujia Xue, Lei Tian

-Imaging through scattering is an important, yet challenging problem.
-Tremendous progress has been made by exploiting the deterministic input-output relation for a static medium.
-However, this approach is highly susceptible to speckle decorrelations – small perturbations to the scattering medium lead to model errors and severe degradation of the imaging performance.
-In addition, this is complicated by the large number of phase-sensitive measurements required for characterizing the input-output ‘transmission matrix’.
+Imaging through scattering is an important yet challenging problem.
+Tremendous progress has been made by exploiting the deterministic input–output “transmission matrix” for a fixed medium.
+However, this “one-to-one” mapping is highly susceptible to speckle decorrelations – small perturbations to the scattering medium lead to model errors and severe degradation of the imaging performance.
 Our goal here is to develop a new framework that is highly scalable to both medium perturbations and measurement requirement.
-To do so, we abandon the traditional deterministic approach, instead propose a statistical framework that permits higher representation power to encapsulate a wide range of statistical variations needed for model generalization.
-Specifically, we develop a convolutional neural network (CNN) that takes intensity-only speckle patterns as input and predicts unscattered object as output.
-Importantly, instead of characterizing a single input-output relation of a fixed medium, we train our CNN to learn statistical information contained in several scattering media of the same class.
-We then show that the CNN is able to generalize over a completely different set of scattering media from the same class, demonstrating its superior adaptability to medium perturbations.
-In our proof of concept experiment, we first train our CNN using speckle patterns captured on diffusers having the same macroscopic parameter (e.g. grits); the trained CNN is then able to make high-quality reconstruction from speckle patterns that were captured from an entirely different set of diffusers of the same grits.
-To investigate the physical underpinnings of our CNN, we conduct correlation analysis and show that the captured speckle patterns, although are decorrelated (e.g. < e−1 ) using the classical Pearson correlation coefficient metric, still contain statistically invariant information.
-These invariance is hard to invert using deterministic models, but can be effectively utilized using our statistical CNN model.
-Our work paves the way to a highly scalable deep learning approach for imaging through scattering media.
+To do so, we propose a statistical “one-to-all” deep learning (DL) technique that encapsulates a wide range of statistical variations for the model to be resilient to speckle decorrelations.
+Specifically, we develop a convolutional neural network (CNN) that is able to learn the statistical information contained in the speckle intensity patterns captured on a set of diffusers having the same macroscopic parameter.
+We then show for the first time, to the best of our knowledge, that the trained CNN is able to generalize and make high-quality object predictions through an entirely different set of diffusers of the same class.
+Our work paves the way to a highly scalable DL approach for imaging through scattering media.

 Thanh Nguyen, Yujia Xue, Yunzhe Li, Lei Tian, George Nehmetallah

-Convolutional neural networks (CNNs) have gained tremendous success in solving complex inverse problems for both problems involving independent datasets from input-output pairs of static objects, as well as sequential datasets from dynamic objects.
-In order to learn the underlying temporal statistics, a video sequence is typically used at the cost of network complexity and computation.
+Convolutional neural networks (CNNs) have gained tremendous success in solving complex inverse problems.
 The aim of this work is to develop a novel CNN framework to reconstruct video sequence of dynamic live cells captured using a computational microscopy technique, Fourier ptychographic microscopy (FPM).
 The unique feature of the FPM is its capability to reconstruct images with both wide field-of-view (FOV) and high resolution, i.e. a large space-bandwidth-product (SBP), by taking a series of low resolution intensity images.
 For live cell imaging, a single FPM frame contains thousands of cell samples with different morphological features.
-Our idea is to fully exploit the statistical information provided by this large spatial ensembles so as to learn temporal information in a sequential measurement, without using any additional temporal dataset.
+Our idea is to fully exploit the statistical information provided by this large spatial ensemble so as to make predictions in a sequential measurement, without using any additional temporal dataset.
 Specifically, we show that it is possible to reconstruct high-SBP dynamic cell videos by a CNN trained only on the first FPM dataset captured at the beginning of a time-series experiment.
-Our CNN approach reconstructs a 12800×10800 pixels phase image using only ∼25 seconds, a 50× speedup compared to the model-based FPM algorithm.
-In addition, the CNN further reduces the required number of images in each time frame by ∼ 6×.
+Our CNN approach reconstructs a 12800X10800 pixels phase image using only ~25 seconds, a 50X speedup compared to the model-based FPM algorithm.
+In addition, the CNN further reduces the required number of images in each time frame by ~6X.
 Overall, this significantly improves the imaging throughput by reducing both the acquisition and computational times.
 The proposed CNN is based on the conditional generative adversarial network (cGAN) framework.
-We further propose a mixed loss function that combines the standard image domain loss and a weighted Fourier domain loss, which leads to improved reconstruction of the high frequency information.
+Additionally, we also exploit transfer learning so that our pre-trained CNN can be further optimized to image other cell types.
 Our technique demonstrates a promising deep learning approach to continuously monitor large live-cell populations over an extended time and gather useful spatial and temporal information with sub-cellular resolution.